Skip to content

 $ yarn add @vue-flow/core

-Each element requires a unique id.
+Each node or edge requires a unique id.

 NOTE!